cmjt/examples/Ecography_ESD.md

-This supplementary material provides the code used to fit the spatio-temporal marked log-Gaussian Cox process discussed in submitted to .
+This supplementary material provides the code used to fit the spatio-temporal marked log-Gaussian Cox process discussed in *Estimating species distribution in highly dynamic populations using point process models* submitted to *Ecography*.
 There is an onlie version of this tutorial also avaiable [here](https://github.com/cmjt/examples/blob/master/Ecography_ESD.md).

 Please note that the data cannot be supplied along with the